sebastiangreger/kirby3-commentions/README.md

 For use in frontend templates, the method `$item->content()->sourceFormatted($anonymous)` creates a nicely formatted title string for the item, such as "John Doe replied at example.com" in case of a reply webmention; if no name is available, it returns either "Anonymous" or whatever string is given as `$anonymous` (this method internally calls `nameFormatted()`).

 `$item->dateFormatted()` returns a nicely formatted string for the timestamp of the item.

+_N.B. the returned object contains all the data for a comment, including personal information; do not expose this API publicly, always filter its output before making it available to the outside_

 ### $page->addCommention()